Sunderland Shorts Film Festival returns for its 11th edition in May 2026!

 Films previously submitted to SSFF will not be considered.
 If substantial changes have been made to the film and you wish to submit the film please contact the SSFF Programming Team prior to submission to discuss your entry.

 Please submit your film digitally via the filmfreeway.com website.
+You are able to upload your film as a digital file via a secure external link, or to provide a password-protected Vimeo link, once your registration details have been completed.
 If you wish to use another online screener, please contact the SSFF Programming Team prior to submission to discuss your entry.

 SCC, its members, employees, and volunteers of SSFF will not be held responsible for broken or incorrectly submitted URLs.